ronin-rb/ronin-app/README.md

   into the [ronin database][ronin-db].
 * Supports automating [spidering websites][ronin-web-spider] and importing all visited URLs into the [ronin database][ronin-db].
+* Supports performing recon using [ronin-recon] and importing all discovered hostnames, IPs, and URLs into [ronin database][ronin-db].
+* Supports testing URLs for web vulnerabilities using [ronin-vulns].
 * Small memory footprint (~184K).
 * Fast (~1.251ms response time).